 - Category "What I have": - A mobile equipment that is running a strong authentication application built on top of the product Mobile Protector.
-The library manage and protect the secret key needed to provide strong authentication service. - Category "What I know": - A Pin value known by the user and required in order to provide the strong authentication service. - Category "What I am": - A biometric fingerprint or face Id, provided by the mobile equipment, optionally required to provide the strong authentication service.
+The library manages and protects the secret key needed to provide strong authentication service. - Category "What I know": - A Pin value known by the user and required in order to provide the strong authentication service. - Category "What I am": - A biometric fingerprint, provided by the mobile equipment, optionally required to provide the strong authentication service.